During upgrade from a pre-RBAC release, existing content is assigned to content sets.

 If you move content out of the Default content set, a user that is assigned the legacy role will not be able to access the content, unless you make changes to the configuration for the legacy role, or create a new role with the desired permissions and assign that role to the user.

-In 7.1, the visibility setting for saved questions, dashboards, and categories includes two options:
+With RBAC, the visibility setting for saved questions, dashboards, and categories includes two options:

 - According to RBAC